3gaspo/3gaspo.github.io/index.md

 I am currently enrolled as a PhD student for Electricité de France & INRIA Sophia-Antipolis.

-My subject is *Federated Learning for Time Series*, applied to Electricity Load Forecasting.
+My subject is *Federated Learning for Time Series*, applied to the energy demain.

+The aim is to develop robust methods to learn on decentralized and non-stationarity data, taking into account local specificities (a.ka. enable persoonalization).
+Applications include local time series forecasting (e.g. electricity load), imputation, anomaly detection, etc.

+I am also a science and video / photography enthusiast.
+Links for my projects can be found in the ''projects" page.